 I noticed a lot of buzz around The Meg, which I kind of get "movie of the month" vibes from.
 I don't want to knock on "dumb" movies because I LOVE so many silly films, but you have to know what you're getting into before seeing a "dumb" movie.
 The number of complaints I saw on social media about the movie was immaculate!
 I was surprised to see so much discussion around it.

-I'm one of those people frantically swimming away from
+I'm one of those people frantically swimming away from this film.

 I saw so many tweets along the lines of, "There's no good movies this August, may as well go see The Meg."
 HELL NO!
 You don't know how many people I've refuted the importance of seeing good v. "dumb" movies, shouting to them, "GO SUPPORT THE FIRST FULL ASIAN-CAST MOVIE IN 25 YEARS, Crazy Rich Asians!!"